Listen to The Soul's Work Podcast on Apple Podcasts HERE

 Why are young people having less sex?
 How has sex become "soulless"?
 Regardless of age, have you truly explored what intimacy means for you?
 In this episode, we dive into these questions and how we can bring more intimacy and meaningful, pleasurable sex into our lives.

-In this episode, Janice and her guest Gwendolyn Dolske (philosophy professor and host of the Good Is In The Details Podcast) discuss the current "intimacy recession" among young people that is not only keeping individuals from experiencing pleasureful sex, but also placing them in risky situations.
 They share about their own experiences of learning how to bring more intimacy into their relationships and discovering what turns them on, from erotic novels to BDSM.
 And they talk about the harmful impacts of denying our young people nuanced sex education and open, honest conversations about sex and intimacy.

 • What is philosophy and how does it shape our lives?